Hello, I'm Kevin,

-I'm an avid e-book reader and was once a Kindle-owner.
-After news broke of Amazon's UK tax-avoidance, I decided to boycott them and look for alternative e-bookshops.
+I'm an avid ebook reader and was once a Kindle-owner.
+After news broke of Amazon's UK tax-avoidance, I decided to look for alternative ebookshops.

-I concentrated on finding bookshops that sold DRM-free e-books, to ensure I could read them on any device.
+I concentrated on finding bookshops that sold DRM-free ebooks, to ensure I could read them on any device I chose to buy in the future.
 I also wanted to support small and independent publishers and bookshops.
 With this in mind, I started compiling a list of DRM-free bookshops.
-The list is still growing and is now a key component of Libreture - readers record where they bought their DRM-free books, helping others discover new bookshops.
+The list is still growing and is now a key component of Libreture - readers record where they bought their DRM-free books, helping others discover new bookshops, books, and authors.

 When the owners of Goodreads also sold their business to Amazon in 2013, I had finally had enough.
 Many others felt the same way.